-9 More than 3 hours nr 0dp Definition DG3: The number of properties affected by planned i to water supplies of more than three hours' duration f each property affected is given warning at least 48 ho advance.
-If insufficient notice is given or the interrupti the interruption must be reported in the appropriate u unwarned category (lines 5 to 8).
-If the duration of the interruption extends beyond the warned duration, the interruption should be reported a (overrun of planned interruptions) in a category equiv or whick ours in ion over nplanne planned as unpla h rruns ed, d and anned total duration of the original planned and warned duration plus the additional unplanned and unwarned extension (lines 17 to 19).
-Primary Purpose Confirming delivery of key outputs and service.
+9 More than 3 hours nr 0dp Definition DG3: The number of properties affected by planned interruptions to water supplies of more than three hours' duration for which each property affected is given warning at least 48 hours in advance.
+If insufficient notice is given or the interruption overruns the interruption must be reported in the appropriate unplanned, unwarned category (lines 5 to 8).
+If the duration of the interruption extends beyond the warned duration, the interruption should be reported (overrun of planned interruptions) in a category equiv total duration of the original planned and warned dura additional unplanned and unwarned extension (lines as unpla alent to ation plu anned the us the Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team